dekstop/hot-history-import/readme.txt

 $ psql -d $DB -c "CREATE EXTENSION postgis;"
 $ psql -d $DB -c "GRANT CREATE ON DATABASE \"${DB}\" TO osm;"

+Edit import.sh to reflect the database name.

+And then:
+$ ./import.sh

 The importer script assumes that the "osm" user can run psql commands from the shell without a password prompt.
 There are various ways of setting this up without leaving the database exposed.
 The simplest option is the use of a ~/.pgpass file.

 ---